VC in LATAM: a unique moment for our new $200M fund

 To the resounding cases in our earliest vehicles portfolios as Auth0 and Satellogic, we could add other portfolio companies in our new funds which started to show a remarkable performance, such are the cases of Skyloom and Stamm that have grown and raised new rounds of financing and, from our side we had the chance to do follow-ons doubling down our bets in these companies.

-This moment of such active market allowed us to have not only the Auth0 exit -one of the most remarkable ones of the last years in the region- but also two more exits: The Other Guys acquired by Gameloft and Neuralys acquired by Coalfire.
+This moment of such active market allowed us to have not only the Auth0 exit -one of the most remarkable ones of the last years in the region- and Satellogic exit, but also two more: The Other Guys acquired by Gameloft and Neuralys acquired by Coalfire.

 What’s new in Draper Cygnus